mattischrome/console-blog/content/posts/understated-classics-2/index.md

 - Ten
 title: 'Understated Classics #2: Sinking by The Aloof'
 slug: understated-classics-2
-heroImage: ../../assets/images/defaultHero.jpg
-description: '## I discovered The Aloof while listening to the Top 40'
 ---
 ## I discovered The Aloof while listening to the Top 40